searabbitx/tapeworm/README.md

 # tapeworm - shellcode injector

 Tapeworm injects your shellcode into the code cave at the end of the `.text` section of your PE file.
+The program will jump to your shellcode and resume execution afterwards.
+Tapeworm can start your shellcode in a new thread by injecting additional code that calls `CreateThread`.

 ## Installation